 Zumberg, Zeon, Zeon Empire

 Set at the farthest reaches of the galaxy, the planet Zeon was a gleaming emerald cast against the darkness of space.
-The second planet among a system of four, and initially the only one that could hold human life, it was distinguished by its great size, approximately three times the size of Earth, and its unique green tinted atmosphere that glowed eerily when cast against the light of the local sun, also named Zeon, as if the planet had a surreal and supernatural force to it.
+The second planet among a system of four, and initially the only one that could hold human life, it was distinguished by its great size and its unique green tinted atmosphere that glowed eerily when cast against the light of the local sun, also named Zeon, as if the planet had a surreal and supernatural force to it.
 To many, it was perhaps the most alien world in the galaxy.

 Thus, it was from here, the ultimate seat of power, that he would address his people.